Snowflake-Labs/Sentry/docs/src/development/architecture.md

 Main language is python, intended to be as compatible as possible with [Snowpark python conda channel](https://repo.anaconda.com/pkgs/snowflake/).

-The python code is managed through [poetry](https://python-poetry.org/).
-Poetry was chosen for its support of lock files which provides some reproducibility guarantees in the python ecosystem.
+The python code is managed through [uv](https://docs.astral.sh/uv/).
+Uv was chosen for its support of lock files which provides some reproducibility guarantees in the python ecosystem.

 ## Dependencies

-The project dependencies are defined in `pyproject.toml` and locked in `poetry.lock`.
+The project dependencies are defined in `pyproject.toml` and locked in `uv.lock`.
 The application needs to run in all of the supported
 environments:

 - Native application (follows conda channel, but has additional considerations